 - Plant up containers – but remember, if cold weather is forecast, it’s best to wait until late in the month.

 - Finish planting up containers now the frosts are gone for good (well, until the autumn anyway…)

 - Mowing / weeding / watering / tying in – it’s that time of year!

 - Dying spring bulb foliage looks unsightly, but don’t remove the dying leaves until they are brown / falling off.
 (Aside: dwarf bulbs die much more ‘tidily’ in this respect – possibly something to consider when buying/planting your next lot of bulbs!)

 - Dead head roses to keep them flowering; they can also be given a mini prune at the same time if you like to help them stay neat and tidy.

 - Remove rose suckers.
 Many cultivated roses are grafted onto a hardier (often wild) rose root.
 Suckers will grow from beneath the graft, normally with leaves that are smaller than the cultivated variety.
 They will not bloom, but will sap energy from the plant (and can eventually completely overrun it).
 They should be pulled/twisted/torn off right at the root (cutting with secateurs seems to encourage more suckers); you may need to remove some soil to get to them.

 - Late June & July is the time to prune shrubs that have flowered in May and June on current season’s wood.
 To give you some examples – Ceanothus (but don’t prune into old wood), Philadelphus, Deutzia, Lilac, Clematis Montana.

 Enjoy!
-And as usual, if you have any questions, don’t hesitate to leave a comment or call us on 0118 934 2958.
+And as usual, if you have any questions, don’t hesitate to get in touch.